How to backup Google Workspace data to Google Cloud Storage.

 CubeBackup supports backing up Google Workspace data to either on-premises storage or multiple cloud storage options including AWS S3, Azure Blob storage, Google Cloud storage, S3 compatible storage like Wasabi and Backblaze B2.

-In order to backup G Suite data to Google Cloud Storage, you need to create a Google Cloud Storage bucket and select “Amazon S3 compatible storage” as the storage type during the initial configuration of CubeBackup.
+In order to backup Google Workspace data to Google Cloud storage, first you will need to create a Google Cloud storage bucket using the following instructions.

 Before you begin